 This reserve provides funding to meet one off costs associated with transforming the new Service to meet future funding settlements and other Service requirements.
-This is in addition to the Transformation Grant funding referred to above.

 F Leadership and Training

 This reserve provides support for learning and training costs not covered within the annual training plan.